-Should you hire a bookkeeper or complete bookkeeping tasks yourself?
+Should you hire a bookkeeper or complete your small business bookkeeping tasks yourself?

 You may not know how to answer this question.
 Maybe your business is doing just fine with you handling the bookkeeping end of things.
 Or maybe you realize your pockets are stuffed full of receipts, documents, and financial to-do lists.
 Because of the numerous, daily business decisions you have to make every day, you might not be able to devote your time to bookkeeping.